bisguzar/twitter-scraper/README.rst

 luckily their frontend (JavaScript) has it's own API, which I reverse–engineered.
 No API rate limits.
 No restrictions.
 Extremely fast.

-You can use this library to get the text of any user's Tweets trivially.
+You can use this library to get the text of any user's or hashtag Tweets trivially.

 Very useful for making markov chains.